The Two Sides of Embracing Enterprise Complexity

 The heterogeneous sort of conglomerate has an interesting problem of trying to integrate the franchises into a consolidated enterprise view.
 Each acquired restaurant, hotel, and car lube franchise in these conglomerates could differ in more ways than being different business types.
 There could be many brands of restaurants and hotels that must use their brand’s system or held to brand regulations.
 They could operate in different states or even countries, each with unique local laws, local preferences, and local conditions (such as the presence of a strong competitor).

 For some types of conglomerates the acquired companies could contrast even more substantially than a Marriott versus a Hilton.
-For example, if a conglomerate acquired a Morton’s Steakhouse and a McDonalds, they are both about food service, but operate under different business models.
-It would be difficult to force a single system on them without sacrificing the ability for them to perform to the fullest potential.
+For example, if a conglomerate acquired a Morton’s Steakhouse and a McDonalds, they are both about food service, but operate under very different business models.
+It would be difficult to force a single system on them without sacrificing the ability for them to perform to their fullest potentials.
 How could a Morton’s operate under a system meant to also accommodate a McDonalds?

 In fact, all businesses are conglomerates of a sort, not just these sort of franchise conglomerates.
 All businesses are an aggregation of heterogenous departments.
 Each of these departments is like an organ in our body with a special function.
 The result of the interaction of the departments or organs is a productive and thriving business or person, respectively.